rindangchi/PacFood-Study-Case/README.md

 - Order has five status: Confirmed, Processed, Delivering, Delivered, Cancelled
 - Every status change will be logged in the system

+### Driver
+- Pacfood has partnered with several drivers
+- Each Pacfood driver should have da valid driver license
+- Drivers should complete their vehicle details
+- Drivers are able to update its current location